top of page

 Therapy with me is collaborative and interactive and, above all, an opportunity to talk about whatever is important to you.
 We can look at how the past is affecting the present and how you came to be where you are now.

 I practice psychodynamic or depth therapy, which allows us to consider how unconscious thoughts and feelings may be interfering with your life.
 These unconscious influences can keep us trapped in self-limiting behaviours, such as addictions and unhealthy relationships.
 Bringing the unconscious into awareness allows healing to begin.
 Paying attention to our dreams can be illuminating, as they offer significant insights and are a wonderful source of self-discovery.
+In addition to psychodynamic theory, I am heavily influenced by Buddhist ideas about the mind and life in general.

 I’m calm, sensitive, respectful, and patient, and I allow you to move at your own pace.